visavi/rotor/readme.md

 ### Webpack settings

-To compress css and js, you need to install npm and nodejs, then run the commands (Optional)
+To build css and js, you need to install npm and nodejs, then run the commands
 ```
-npm install
+npm ci
 npm run prod
 ```